Set Up a Meeting with School Staff

 - Is carbohydrate information for school foods available?

-- Who will remind my child to eat his / her meals or snack (if applicable)?
+- Who will remind my child to eat their meals or snack (if applicable)?

-- An area to store items used to treat low blood glucose
+- Where to store items used to treat low blood glucose

 - A plan to report blood glucose results to you